 In the bit of spare time I have, I enjoy fixing things, from computers to tractors.

-I'm involved in the design of the electronics for infusion pumps used for everything from pain relief during surgery to chemotherapy.
+My Work: I'm involved in the design of the electronics for infusion pumps used for everything from pain relief during surgery to chemotherapy.

 I design new electronic circuits and make improvements to existing circuits that are used in infusion pumps.
 Infusion pumps are used to deliver medication, fluids and nutrition in hospitals and home care settings.